StackVista/stackstate-docs/configure/topology/propagation.md

 #### Synchronous propagation functions (async Off)

 Running a propagation function as synchronous places limitations on both the capability of what it can achieve and the number of functions that can be run in parallel.
-Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the runs as async. `stateChangesRepository` can be used to return:
+Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the function runs as async. `stateChangesRepository` can be used to return:
 - The propagating state of an element
 - The number of elements with a particular propagating state
 - The highest state of a given set of elements